 - 150 to 250 grams (5.3 to 8.8 oz) of wet food;

 If you provide your cat different types of food, divide those amounts into meals.
-For example, if you serve three meals to your cat, then one meal is 20 g of dry, 50 g of wet and 35 g of raw food.
+For example, if you serve three meals to your cat, then one meal is 20 g of dry food, 50 g of wet food and 35 g of raw food.
 From there you can change from food to food as you think appropriate.

 You don’t have to weigh each meal.
 Weigh once and either use a measuring cup or note the number of spoons or visually remember the amount.
 The easiest way is to measure a daily amount in the morning and then serve it in different meals until the cup is empty in the evening.
 For canned cat food it’ll be easier if you round the daily amount to full cans, cups or trays.

-If the package states a range instead of a specific number, always start with the lowest margin and modify the amount depending on how your cat’s weight changes.
+If the package states a range instead of a specific number, always start with the lowest amount of food and modify the amount depending on how your cat’s weight changes.